zhaoweiguo/knowledge.bkg/source/5languages/pythons/kernels/class.rst

         @classmethod        #类方法(methond)
         def kids(cls):
-            print("A has", cls.count, "little objects.")
+            print("A has", cls.count, " objects.")  # A has 3 objects.
+            print("A has", A.count, " objects.")    # A has 3 objects.

         @classmethod        #类方法(methond)
         def kids2(A):
-            print("A has", A.count, "little objects.")
+            print("A has", A.count, " objects.")    # A has 3 objects.

     easy_a = A()
     breezy_a = A()